-There’s a huge draw in cameras that are powerful enough to deliver image quality that holds up even to the most demanding of scenarios, but at the same time so small that they get entirely out of the way when they’re not needed.
+There’s a huge interest in cameras that are powerful enough to deliver image quality that holds up even to the most demanding of scenarios, but at the same time so small that they get entirely out of the way when they’re not needed.
 The first compact camera I used that promised big-camera quality in a compact-camera size was the Sigma DP1 almost a full decade ago, the first compact camera boasting a APS-C sensor, in a package that was unbelievably small for its time.
-In a way I feel that the subject of todays review, the Sony RX1 (full product name DMC-RX1) is somewhat of a spiritual successor to it, as it shares many of it’s strengths but also its biggest flaw.
+In a way I feel that the subject of todays review, the Sony RX1 (full product name DSC-RX1) is somewhat of a spiritual successor to it, as it shares many of it’s strengths but also its biggest flaw.

 The camera I’m reviewing here is the first version of the RX1, released in the end of 2012.
 Although almost five years old at the time of writing, the spec sheet still holds up well by today’s standards – full size 24-megapixel CMOS sensors are nothing to sneeze at even though we’re almost in 2018.
 Countless current model cameras still use a similar pixel count.